-The Devon Hospitals Short Stay School is an educational provision for those children and young people of statutory school age, who may miss a significant period of schooling whilst in hospital.
+The Devon Hospitals Short Stay School is an education provision for those children and young people in hospital who may miss a significant period of schooling.

-At daily handover meetings, the medical staff identify the children and young people who may need hospital education input.
-These children may have a short or long stay inpatient admission, may need frequent admissions to hospital and/or may have a special educational need.
+At daily handover meetings, the medical staff identify children and young people who may need hospital education input.
+These children may have a short or long stay inpatient admission or may need frequent admissions to hospital.
+They may present with special educational needs.

 Where and when does ‘school’ happen?

-There is one fully equipped schoolroom on the ward.
+There is a fully equipped schoolroom on the ward.
 Pupils may be taught in the schoolroom, in their cubicle or on the ward.
-Where teaching takes place will be influenced by the needs of the child and infection control protocols.
+Infection control protocols may influence where teaching takes place.

 School operates morning and afternoon during term-time.
-Timing of sessions may have to be a bit flexible but usually they take place around 9:15 - 12:00 and 1:15 - 3:15.
+The timing of sessions may have to be flexible, but they usually take place between

 What do we offer?